MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi-how-work-account-schedule.md

 1. Fill in the fields on the line as follows.
 In the **Column Type** field, select **Formula**.
 In the **Formula** field, enter a formula for the amount you want to calculate a percentage for, followed by the percentage sign (%).
 So, if column number N contains the net change, enter **N%**.
 1. Repeat steps 4 through 7 for each group of rows you want to break down by percentage.

-## <a name="use-gl-account-categories-to-change-the-layout-of-your-financial-statements"></a>Use G/L account categories to change the layout of your financial statements
+## Use G/L account categories to change the layout of your financial statements

 You can use G/L account categories to change the layout of your financial statements.
 For example, after you set up your account categories on the **G/L Account Categories** page, you can choose the **Generate Financial Reports** action and update the underlying financial reports for the core financial reports.
 The next time you run one of these reports, such as the **Balance Statement** report, new totals and subentries are added.